 • I’ll study after I’ve … (finished cleaning this room/sorted this cupboard/organised this trip/rung my mother/attended to life admin tasks/visited my aunt/played with the kids/relaxed watching my favourite show/played this game/watch this YouTube video, etc, etc).

 We waste more time than we realise.
 And we can come up with the best of excuses.
 While no one can be a machine and work all hours of the day, you need to be honest with yourself regarding where your time is being spent and if you are prioritising exam preparation as much as you should.
 Note that selfcare, like sleep, exercise and mindfulness exercises are not timewasters.
-They are important for exam preparation.
+They are important considerations for exam preparation.

 These Fellowship exams are difficult.
 They cannot be fluked or taken for granted.
 But with dedicated exam preparation time, they are very achievable.